chahid001/DevOps360/README.md

-# 🌐 **DevOps360: Comprehensive GCP Cloud Infrastructure Setup with DevSecOps practices, Gitlab CICD pipeline, workflow, Helm & Blue-Green Deployment**
+ # 🌐 **DevOps360: Optimized GCP Cloud Infrastructure with Enhanced DevSecOps Practices and Automated CI/CD Pipeline**

 🚀 **Overview**
-This project implements a robust infrastructure with OpenVPN, an internal DNS server, a proxy server, and Kubernetes deployments managed via Helm.
-We leverage a Blue-Green deployment strategy for seamless application upgrades, ensuring zero downtime.
-Kernel and database optimizations enhance system performance, while the CI/CD pipeline is powered by GitLab for automated testing and deployment.
+DevOps360 establishes a cutting-edge cloud infrastructure on Google Cloud Platform (GCP) that integrates robust security and efficient resource management.
+By implementing OpenVPN for secure communications, and internal DNS server for reliable service resolution, the project ensures a secure and efficient networking environment.
+Kubernetes is utilized for container orchestration, with deployments managed through Helm to facilitate streamlined application updates.
+The Blue-Green deployment strategy not only guarantees zero downtime during application upgrades but also allows for swift rollback if issues arise.
+Key performance enhancements, including kernel and database tuning, optimize the system for high concurrency and responsiveness.
+The automated CI/CD pipeline powered by GitLab integrates security testing (SAST, DAST, SCA, and CIS) to maintain code quality and compliance throughout the development lifecycle.

 🛠 **Key Components**

-1. **OpenVPN**
+1. **🔒 OpenVPN**
-2. **Internal DNS Server**
+2. **🌐 Internal DNS Server**
-3. **Proxy Server**
+3. **🔗 Proxy Server**
-4. **Kernel Settings Optimization**
+4. **⚙️ Kernel Settings Optimization**
-5. **Database Settings Tuning**
+5. **📊 Database Settings Tuning**
-6. **Helm & Blue-Green Deployment**
+6. **🎛️ Helm & Blue-Green Deployment**
+7. **🌩️ Pulumi GCP Deploy with TypeScript**

 ⚙️ **Architecture Overview**

-1. **VPN**: Internal traffic is secured with OpenVPN.
+1. **🔒 VPN**: Internal traffic is secured with OpenVPN.
-2. **Internal DNS**: Ensures fast and secure DNS resolution for internal services.
+2. **🌐 Internal DNS**: Ensures fast and secure DNS resolution for internal services.
-3. **Proxy**: Provides centralized routing and security control between services.
+3. **🔗 Proxy**: Provides centralized routing and security control between services.
-4. **Kubernetes**: Manages containers and workloads, with deployments handled through Helm.
+4. **🐳 Kubernetes**: Manages containers and workloads, with deployments handled through Helm.
-5. **Blue-Green Deployment**: Maintains high availability during application updates, allowing traffic to switch between two environments (bluegreen) without downtime.
+5. **🔄 Blue-Green Deployment**: Maintains high availability during application updates, allowing traffic to switch between two environments (blue-green) without downtime.

 ![Architecture Diagram](https://github.com/chahid001/DevOps360/blob/main/assets/archi.png)

 📈 **Technical Considerations**

-1. **OpenVPN vs CloudVPN**: The type of VPN I needed (Road-Warrior, or client-to-gateway) isn't implemented in GCP.
+1. **🔒 OpenVPN vs CloudVPN**: The type of VPN I needed (Road-Warrior, or client-to-gateway) isn't implemented in GCP.
 Therefore, I opted for **OpenVPN** to fulfill the requirement of secure client-to-gateway communication.
-2. **Internal DNS vs CloudDNS**: I initially considered **CloudDNS**, but it didn't work with my laptop when connected through VPN, as it falls outside the GCP environment.
+2. **🌐 Internal DNS vs CloudDNS**: I initially considered **CloudDNS**, but it didn't work with my laptop when connected through VPN, as it falls outside the GCP environment.
 I chose an **Internal DNS server** instead to maintain reliable DNS resolution for internal services.
-3. **Kernel & DB Optimization**:
+3. **⚙️ Kernel & DB Optimization**:
    - **Kernel Settings**: I modified kernel settings by increasing `vm.max_map_count` to 524,288 (from the default 65,530).
 This was necessary because **SonarQube** uses **Elasticsearch**, which requires a large number of memory-mapped files to index and search data efficiently.
-   - **File Descriptors**: I increased the number of file descriptors that can be opened by all processes on the system, as both **SonarQube** and **Elasticsearch** handle a large number of files simultaneously.
+   - **📂 File Descriptors**: I increased the number of file descriptors that can be opened by all processes on the system, as both **SonarQube** and **Elasticsearch** handle a large number of files simultaneously.
-   - **Security Limits**: I added configurations in `/etc/security/limits.d/` to raise limits for the **SonarQube** user, increasing both the number of file descriptors (`nofile`) and the number of processes (`noproc`) they can create.
+   - **🔒 Security Limits**: I added configurations in `/etc/security/limits.d/` to raise limits for the **SonarQube** user, increasing both the number of file descriptors (`nofile`) and the number of processes (`noproc`) they can create.
-   - **SonarQube Service**: After making these changes, I created a system service to manage **SonarQube** efficiently.
+   - **🛠️ SonarQube Service**: After making these changes, I created a system service to manage **SonarQube** efficiently.
-4. **Blue-Green Deployment**: Chosen for zero-downtime updates, ensuring continuous availability during upgrades.
+4. **🔄 Blue-Green Deployment**: Chosen for zero-downtime updates, ensuring continuous availability during upgrades.
-5. **GitLab CICD**: Fully automated pipelines for testing, building, and deploying the application using Helm.
+5. **🚀 GitLab CICD**: Fully automated pipelines for testing, building, and deploying the application using Helm.
-6. **HTTPS and Certificates**: Since I used self-signed certificates, I commented out most of the HTTPS-related configuration because **GitLab** and the **GitLab runners** couldn’t trust the self-signed certificate (not being signed by a CA).
+6. **🔐 HTTPS and Certificates**: Since I used self-signed certificates, I commented out most of the HTTPS-related configuration because **GitLab** and the **GitLab runners** couldn’t trust the self-signed certificate (not being signed by a CA).

 🔑 **Resources I Used**
 - [OWASP Dependency Check Dockerfile](https://hub.docker.com/r/owasp/dependency-check/dockerfile)
 - [Nexus Main Port problem: Thanks Rich](https://groups.google.com/a/glists.sonatype.com/g/nexus-users/c/RWAK0BDSowU?pli=1)